 The official symbols of the Government of Canada, including the Canada Wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization.
-Request for authorization from the Treasury Board Secretariat may be addressed to:

 Use of Infrastructure Canada Web Feeds

 - Infrastructure Canada does not endorse or support any of the products offered by non-Government of Canada sites.